When making granting decisions, regional coordinators consider the following:

 Professional development activities and partnerships of the proposing organization;

-• Acceptable: The organization has an established PD or education program for teachers that will integrate TPS content.
+- Acceptable: The organization has an established PD or education program for teachers and/or learners that will integrate TPS content.

-• Exemplary: Collaboration with one or more organizations is evident and used to reach project goals and objectives.
-Partners may include: school districts, colleges, universities, libraries, historical societies, professional organizations.
+- Exemplary: Collaboration with one or more organizations is evident and used to reach project goals and objectives.
+Partners may include: school districts, colleges, universities, libraries, historical societies, professional organizations, or other educational organizations.
 When possible, partnerships include high level administrators from key agencies throughout the state.

 Sustainability

-Sustainability of a grantee’s use of TPS content within their professional development programs for teachers;
+Sustainability of a grantee’s use of TPS content within their educational programs for educators and learners;

-• Acceptable: The project aligns with existing organizational objectives and is integrated into ongoing professional development.
+- Acceptable: The project aligns with existing organizational objectives and is integrated into ongoing educational programming.

-• Exemplary: The proposed project includes plans for the integration of TPS into current and future activities, such as curricula or other ongoing professional development opportunities.
+- Exemplary: The proposed project includes plans for the integration of TPS into current and future activities, such as curricula or other ongoing educational opportunities.

 Project Plan